What environment do fleas live in?

 In cold weather, people and animals generally congregate inside, so you may notice more fleas indoors.
 Once fleas are inside, they can survive indefinitely as long as they have a host to feed on.

 Unlike outdoor fleas, indoor fleas won't ever die unless they're treated.
-Wondercide products use cedar oil to kill the flea life cycle.
-Wondercide products also repel future bugs, without exposing you or your family to harmful chemicals.
+Wondercide solutions use cedar oil to kill the flea life cycle.
+Wondercide also repels future bugs, without exposing you or your family to harmful chemicals.
 We recommend spraying (for prevention) or using a compression sprayer (to treat active infestations) with Flea & Tick Pets + Home.

 To prevent or treat an indoor flea population, treat your entire house with Flea & Tick Pets + Home, including flooring, furniture, bedding, and pet bedding.
 Spraying all of these areas allows you to treat and kill the flea life cycle.
 To treat severe or ongoing infestations, we suggest using Flea & Tick Pets + Home with a compression sprayer.